 - Second, change the “China is too polluted to visit” cliché that hinder its inbound and domestic tourism

-China will gain a lot of things by setting up this sustainable tourism: less pollution, an aware population that will try to watch their actions even on regular times and more tourism on some polluted places.
+China will gain a lot of things by setting up this sustainable tourism: less pollution, public awareness, and more tourism in some places.
 In fact, this sustainable action can also benefit to the Chinese people itself and also to the economy because of the growth of tourism in some places.

-Non-governmental organizations are active in advocating sustainable tourism as sustainable development.
+NGOs are active in advocating sustainable tourism as sustainable development.
 Some simply do research but others spread their ideas and solutions.
-Summits about the sustainable development that regularly take place in the biggest cities in the world always seek for new ideas and begin to think about sustainable tourism.
+Summits about the sustainable development always seek for new ideas about sustainable tourism.
 So it will become more known because more showed and more developed.